Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Dataset Construction

-For the span-based labeling approach, we leverage the information provided in the original WikiTables dataset\cite{tabel}, where for every linked entity it is indicated the starting and ending positions of its span within the cell.
-The span label for an entity includes the cell position, the start and end of the span and the numerical value of the label.
-For example the entity "Finding Nemo" has a span label $[2,2,0,12,7]$ where $2,2$ indicates this entitiy is in the 2-nd row, 2-nd column in the table, the start of the span is at position $0$ in the cell and it ends at $12$ and it has label $7$ which corresponds to the entity type \textit{Work}.
-Every entity in the Wiki-TabNER dataset that is linked to Wikipedia page and it has a DBpedia or Yago type is labeled with both the BIO and span-based labeling schemes.
+\paragraph{3.
+Generating the span-based labels of the entities and adding them to the table structure} To facilitate the evaluation of NER models on the Wiki-TabNER dataset, we provide the span-based labels of the entities.
+The span label for an entity includes the cell position, the start and end of the span and the unique integer identifier of the label.
+We use the information about the start and end positions of the linked text within the cells as the start and end of the entity span.
+For example the entity ``Finding Nemo'' from the example table in Figure \ref{fig:complex_table} has a span label $[2,2,0,12,7]$ where $2,2$ indicates this entity is in the 2nd row, 2nd column in the table, the start of the span is at position $0$ in the cell and it ends at $12$ and it has label $7$ which corresponds to the entity type \textit{Work}.
+We add the span-based labels for the linked entities as additional information to the table structure.

+The resulting dataset contains $408 781$ distinct entities, linked to their Wikidata ID and annotated with a DBpedia or Yago semantic class.
+Hence, the labeling of the dataset results in a richly annotated and reusable dataset where each table contains linked entities with different labels.

-However, there are entities which are linked to a Wikipedia page, but do lack a corresponding DBpedia entry, resulting in a missing an entity type.
-An example is the entity "Astor Piazzolla" from the example table in Figure \ref{fig:complex_table}.
-Additionally, certain entities are not linked at all, so we cannot assign any entity type.
-These unlinked entities, such as "Nostradamus" and "Haketa Takefumi", are disregarded when addressing the NER or EL task.
+However, there are also entities which are linked to a Wikipedia page, but do lack a corresponding DBpedia entry, resulting in a missing entity type.
+An example is the entity ``Astor Piazzolla'' from the example table in Figure \ref{fig:complex_table}.
+Additionally, certain entities are not linked at all, so we cannot assign them any entity type.
+These unlinked entities, such as ``Nostradamus'' and ``Haketa Takefumi'', are disregarded when addressing the NER or EL task.
 We discuss more about the limitations of the dataset in section \ref{issues}.

-The labeling of the dataset results in a richly annotated and reusable dataset where each table contains several unique labels.
-Figure \ref{fig:num_unique_types} illustrates the distribution of distinct labels per table within the dataset.
-In Figure \ref{fig:num_ent_per_type} we show the average number of entities per entity type.
-Despite the imbalance in label distribution, with the smallest class, \textit{Activity}, containing $15,094$ instances and the largest, \textit{Person}, containing $571,686$ instances, the dataset is suitable for evaluating various models.